Enabling this provides you with more accurate distances to providers and locations

 If you have any of the below conditions, call your doctor and bring any medications with you to the testing center.

 An intravenous catheter (IV) will be placed.
 An IV is a small needle with a hollow tube that is put into a vein.
 A small amount of radioactive glucose will be given through the IV.
 It will then circulate through your body for about 90 minutes before the exam.
 During this time you will be in a private room with cable television and a DVD player.
 Feel free to bring a movie along to watch.
 If you are having a PET scan of the brain, you will not be allowed to watch TV or movies for one hour before the exam.
-The scan will take 30-60 minutes.
+The scan will take 30 to 60 minutes.
 We may need to give you another type of contrast dye.
 We may ask you to drink the dye or we will give it to you through your IV.
 Satellite radio is available during the exam.

 Please contact us at least 24 hours prior to your scan if you need to reschedule.
 The radioactive glucose injection required for your PET-CT is ordered for you only and expires rapidly.